SQL Server MCP Server for Windsurf IDE - A standalone MCP server providing SQL Server integration capabilities

 Protocol

-The MCP server communicates through standard input/output using a JSON-based protocol.
+The MCP server communicates through standard input/output using the standard JSON-RPC 2.0 Model Context Protocol.

 {